noahehall/multicloud/providers/aws/services/mgmtGovernance/cloudwatch.md

 ### alarms

 - automatically initiate actions based on sustained state changes of metrics
-- are invoked when it transitions from one state to another
+- invoked when it transitions from one state to another
-  - ok: the metric wis within the defined threshold
+  - ok: the metric is within the defined threshold
   - alarm: the metric is outside the defined threshold
   - insufficient_data: alarm has just started, metric is not available, or not data to determine alarm start
 - you configure when alarms are invoked and the action that is peformed
   - metric: to be monitored
   - threshold: when events breach this number, cloudwatch starts the countdown
   - time period: once the metric exceeds the threshold for this duration, the alarm is triggered

+#### actions

+- abcd
+- getMetricData: retrieve cloudwatch metric values

 ### events